 My Old Man and the Sea | David Hays & Daniel Hays | Headline, 1995

 An unusual and sensitive account, by a father and son, of their outstanding circumnavigation of South America with the grp Vertue II, Sparrow.
 There is some beautiful writing here, especially as the little boat approaches that fearsome stretch of the Southern Ocean to the south of Cape Horn.

 Sailing with Vancouver: A modern seadog, antique charts and a voyage through time | Sam McKinney | TouchWood Editions, 2004 | ISBN 1-894898-12-5y

 A delightful paperback account, modestly told, of the author’s single-handed cruise north up the series of channels that separate Vancouver Island from the mainland of the Northwest Pacific coasts of Canada and the state of Washington.
-Some endearing information about to his boat, the ‘ocean’ Vertue number 142, Kea.
-Full of references to the original logs kept by George Vancouver, the first European to navigate these waterways, in the summer of 1792.
+Some endearing information about to his boat, the Ocean Vertue number 142, Kea.
+Full of references to the original logs kept by George Vancouver, the first European to survey and chart these waterways, in the summer of 1792.